Ragasudha: Personal life

 Ragasudha is the daughter of Malayalam actress K. R. Savithri and sister of actress Anusha.
 Actresses K. R. Vijaya and K. R. Vatsala are her aunts.
 She lives in Chennai with her family.
 Ragasudha got married with actor Ranjith in 2014 at Thiruvenkadu Temple, Sirkazhi., however within a year they have got divorced in 2015.
+He was already married to another actress, Priya Raman, when he left her for Ragasudha.

 Film career

 Ragasudha made her debut in Tamil movie Thangathin Thangam which was released in 1990.

 Filmography

 This list is incomplete; you can help by expanding it.